The Five-Finger Speech Structure: An Easy Way to Make Your Message Stick

 Let us rely on fair means to give arguments the chance they deserve.
 Those who wish to do so will find the right tips and support from me.

-Transparency is important.
-That is why you will find answers to frequently asked questions already here, for example about me (profile), the services, the fees and getting to know me.
-If you like what you see, I look forward to working with you.
+Transparency is important to me.
+To help you get started, I've provided answers to frequently asked questions about myself (profile), the services I offer, fees, and the process of getting to know me.
+If you like what you see, I'd be delighted to work with you.

 I have read and accept the privacy policy.